 The guidance reiterates:

-- Strict Non-Delegation: Board or person(s) with the highest authority CANNOT delegate Risk Management and Compliance Program (RMCP) approval to committees
+- Strict Non-Delegation: Board or person(s) with the highest authority CANNOT delegate Risk Management and Compliance Program (RMCP) approval to committees.

-- Enforcement: Non-compliance may result in personal sanctions under Section 61
+- Enforcement: Non-compliance may result in personal sanctions under Section 61.

 Contact us for Compliance Assistance